-A course of study in can establish a basis for further education and employment in the fields of small business owner, project manager, marketing manager, tourist guide, travel agent, chef, waiter, and so on.
+A course of study in this subject can establish a basis for further education and employment in the fields of small business owner, project manager, marketing manager, tourist guide, travel agent, chef, waiter.

 A variety of assessment instruments will be used, including short and extended response examinations, supervised assignments, responses to stimulus material and research assignments and projects.